DataDog/dd-agent-comp-experiments/README.md

 #### Other Fx Types

-It's OK to provide other, unexported `fx` types in `pkg.Module`, if that is helpful.
+It's fine to provide other, unexported `fx` types in `pkg.Module`, if that is helpful.
 Because they are unexported, they will be invisible to users of the component.

 ### Testing Support